Senyeah/APIEngine/README.md

 #### Variables

 Variables allow for a component of the request to “vary”.
-The value passed then is obtained in the script by referencing the name you provide—variable names are enclosed in square brackets, like `[id]`.
+The value passed then is obtained in the script by referencing the name you provide; variable names are enclosed in square brackets, like `[id]`.
 An example endpoint which uses variables may be:

 ```
 export GET "/users/[id]/image" to "UserImageRequest" in "users.php"